ImageKit comes with a Content Delivery Network (CDN) enabled for all accounts by default.

 Which is the default CDN used by ImageKit?

 By default, we provide Amazon CloudFront as the CDN with ImageKit.
-CloudFront is one of the best CDNs in the world with over 150 Points of Presence in 65 cities across 29 countries.
+CloudFront is one of the best CDNs globally, with over 150 Points of Presence in 65 cities across 29 countries.
 You can get the complete, latest list of CloudFront nodes from the CloudFront details page.

 How do I get CDN-enabled URLs for my images?